MalcerOne/pythonTest/README.md

 Then the script will collect all courses from this category and place them into a CSV file.
 Here is the info that is required from each course:

-Course name
+- Course name
-Course provider
+- Course provider
-Course description
+- Course description
-# of Students enrolled
+- Number of Students enrolled
-# of Ratings
+- Number of Ratings

-Here is an example CSV file for this course page.
-The script should collect data from ALL courses within the category that is inputted.
 Once finished, the script should place the CSV file on the server and provide a link to access it.
 Once you are done, upload your script to the web that shows the interface which allows the user to select a coursera category.